-Faculty: The Arts (continued) Year 10

-Subject: Music 2

-Length of Course: 1 Semester

-Pre-Requisites: Competent achievement in Year 9 Music Students need to be proficient at an instrument and it is strongly recommended that they attend

-Course Leads to: Students need to be proficient at an instrument and it is strongly recommended that they attend weekly instrumental lessons either through the school or privately (see 'Additional Information').
-SACE Stage 1 Advanced Music 1 &amp; 2, Stage 1 Music Experience 1 and 2.
+Faculty: The Arts (continued) Year 10 Subject: Music 2 Length of Course: 1 Semester Pre-Requisites: Competent achievement in Year 9 Music • Students need to be proficient at an instrument and it is strongly rec ommended that they attend A A A A weekly instrumental lessons either through the school or privately (see 'Additional Information').
+Course Leads to: SACE Stage 1 Advanced Music 1 & 2, Stage 1 Music Experience 1 and 2.